traderepublic/Cilicon/README.md

 Depending on the provisioner you choose, Cilicon places files required by your Guest OS in your bundle's `Resources` folder.

-The [Github Actions Provisioner](/Cilicon/Provisioner/Github%20Actions/GithubActionsProvisioner.swift) provisions the image with the runner download URL, a registration token, the runner name and runner labels.
+The [GitHub Actions Provisioner](/Cilicon/Provisioner/GitHub%20Actions/GitHubActionsProvisioner.swift) provisions the image with the runner download URL, a registration token, the runner name and runner labels.

-The [Gitlab Runner Provisioner](/Cilicon/Provisioner/Gitlab%20Runner/GitlabRunnerProvisioner.swift) provisions the image with the runner endpoint URL and a runner token.
+The [GitLab Runner Provisioner](/Cilicon/Provisioner/GitLab%20Runner/GitLabRunnerProvisioner.swift) provisions the image with the runner endpoint URL and a runner token.

 The [Process Provisioner](Cilicon/Provisioner/Process/ProcessProvisioner.swift) runs an executable of your choice when provisioning and deprovisioning a bundle.
 It passes the bundle path, the action (either `provision` or `deprovision`) as well as any extra arguments of your choice to the executable.